zontafil/Rtmp-Logger/README.md

 # Overview
 ``rtmp-logger`` is a logger for streaming services hosted on nginx, written in Node.js.
-It supports rtmp and hls as long as multiple servers networks (push/pull).
+It supports rtmp and hls together with multiple servers networks (push/pull).
 The logs are stored in PostgreSQL through Sequelize.js

 ## Folders

     ``node/``: the main logger server
     ``loggers/hls/``: script that parses nginx access.log and send the logs to the main server ``loggers/rtmp/``: script that parses the nginx-rtmp stats page and send the logs to the main server.
 This script can be put remotely, as long as the stat page for the specified server is accessible

 ## API Schema